klange/toaruos/README.md

         Latest version: http://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c

+* The code to perform a Gaussian blur on a graphics context (part of userspace/lib/graphics.c) comes from sample code for Cairo and carries the following license:

+        Copyright © 2008 Kristian Høgsberg
+        Copyright © 2009 Chris Wilson

+        Permission to use, copy, modify, distribute, and sell this software and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation, and that the name of the copyright holders not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.
+The copyright holders make no representations about the suitability of this software for any purpose.
+It is provided "as is" without express or implied warranty.

+        THE COPYRIGHT HOLDERS DISCLAIM ALL WARRANTIES WITH REGARD TO THIS SOFTWARE, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS, IN NO EVENT SHALL THE COPYRIGHT HOLDERS BE LIABLE FOR ANY SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 * Some icons from the Elementary Icons set are included.
 These are icons are released under the GPL.
 You may find a list of authors and contributors alongside the icon files.

 * Build scripts will retrieve copies of [GCC](http://gcc.gnu.org/), [Newlib](http://sourceware.org/newlib/), [FreeType](http://www.freetype.org/), [libpng](http://www.libpng.org/pub/png/libpng.html) and [zlib](http://www.zlib.net/) Patches for these software packages are provided under the same license as the package they are for.